 Here’s an interesting question.
 Will confirming the level of dust mites growth in your home encourage you in taking proactive steps in reducing dust mites?
 Do you need to know if you’re cohabiting with millions of tiny allergy-inducing creatures before you start taking house cleanliness seriously?

-According to a study published in 2015, households that are provided with in-home dust-mite test kit demonstrate a positive behavioral change in reducing dust mites.
-By knowing for sure of the allergens in their home, these families take proactive measures in controlling dust mites in their home.
+According to a study published in 2015, households that are provided with an in-home dust-mite test kit demonstrate a positive behavioral change in reducing dust mites.
+By knowing for sure of the allergens in their home, these families take proactive measures in controlling dust mites in their homes.

 Do You Need A Dust Mite Test Kit?